The built-in Windows Remote Desktop client (

 - In the GPO editor, go to Computer Configuration –> Administrative Templates –> System –> Credentials Delegation.
 Find the policy named Allow delegating saved credentials with NTLM-only server authentication;

-- Specify the list of remote computers (servers) that are allowed to use saved credentials when accessed over RDP.
+- Specify the list of remote hosts that are allowed to use saved credentials when accessed over RDP.
 The list of remote computers must be specified in the following format:

-TERMSRV/server1— allow to use a saved credentials to access a specific computer/server over RDP;
+TERMSRV/server1— allow to use saved credentials to access a specific computer/server over RDP;

-TERMSRV/*.woshub.com— allow to establish RDP connection with saved credentials to all computers in the woshub.com domain;
+TERMSRV/*.woshub.com— allow to establish RDP connections with saved credentials to all computers in the woshub.com domain;

 - Save the changes and update GPO settings using this command:

-Now, when connecting using RDP, the mstsc client will be able to use your saved credentials.
+Now, when connecting to the RDP host, the mstsc client will be able to use your saved credentials.

-If you have configured Windows following the instructions above, but your RDP client prompts you to enter your password each time you try to connect, it is worth to check the following:
+If you have configured Windows following the instructions above, but your RDP client still prompts you to enter a password each time you try to connect, it is worth checking the following:

-- Click “Show Options” in the RDP connection window and make sure that “Always ask for credentials” option is not checked;
+- Click “Show Options” in the Remote Desktop Connection window and make sure that “Always ask for credentials” option is not checked;

-- If you are using the saved .RDP file for connection, make sure that the value of ‘prompt for credentials’ parameter is 0 (
+- If you are using an .RDP file for connection, make sure that the value of ‘prompt for credentials’ parameter is 0 (

 prompt for credentials:i:0);

-- Delete all saved passwords from the Credential Manager.
+- Delete all saved passwords from the Windows Credential Manager.
 Type

 control userpasswords2and in the User Accounts window go to the Advanced tab and click Manage Passwords;